HEnquist/camilladsp/README.md

 The values in the file will then be kept updated whenever they change.
 If the `configfile` argument is given, then this will be used instead of the value from the statefile.
 Similarly, the `--gain` and `--mute` options also override the values in the statefile.

+**Use this feature with caution!
+The volume setting given in the statefile will be applied immediately when CamillaDSP starts processing.**
+In systems that have a gain structure such that a too high volume setting can damage equipment or ears, it is recommended to always use the `--gain`  option to set the volume to start at a safe value.

 ### Websocket